-By May 27, with three summits and statements, G7 leaders had already made 55 commitments, with most on Russia's invasion of Ukraine.
+By June 8, with five summits or statements, G7 leaders had already made 57 commitments, with 36 on Russia's invasion of Ukraine, followed by eight on the Middle East.

 Compliance Momentum

 Strong momentum for the Apulia Summit's performance came from G7 member governments' compliance with the priority commitments made by their leaders at the June 2023 Hiroshima Summit.
 The interim compliance report of the G7 Research Group (2024) showed that by December 3, 2023, compliance with the 20 assessed commitments already averaged a very strong 91% (G7 Research Group 2024).
 It was led by the United States at 98%, followed by France at 95%, the United Kingdom, the European Union, Canada and Germany at 93% each, and Japan and Italy at 83%.
 Italy stood at the bottom of the list, as it often did (see Appendix E).